radiantlogic-v8/documentation-new/documentation/global-sync-guide/deployment.md

 ## Migrating Global Sync Topologies

-This section describes the process of migrating a global sync topology from a source environment to a target environment using a command line tool, vdsconfig.bat, which is located in <RLI_HOME>/bin on Windows (vdsconfig.sh in $RLI_HOME/bin on Linux).
+This section describes the process of migrating a global sync topology from a source environment to a target environment using the resource-traverse, resource-export and resource-import commands.

 ### Exporting the Topology